 \fakeparagraph{Backdoor Mitigation.} We have shown \name{} is able to detect the backdoor triggers.
 In this section, we present the results about backdoor mitigation in \cref{fig:exp_com}.
-Three agents are compared in the figure: (a) the original Trojan agent, (b) \textit{Wang et al.}, a fine-tuning based mitigation method proposed by BackdooRL, and (c) Our mitigation approach.
-We use same amount of samples to implement both the baseline and our approach.
-We find that our mitigation technique surpasses Wang \textit{et al.} in all the games, and performs significantly better than the Trojan agent.
-For Run-To-Goal(Ants) and You-Shall-Not-Pass games, both our method and Wang \textit{et al.} significantly improve the Trojan agents' wining rate.
-An interesting observation from Run-To-Goal(Ants) is that the mitigated Trojan agent performs even better than a benign agent.
-This is probably because the trigger (opponent) agent is more biased towards performing trigger actions and the mitigated Trojan agent becomes more resilient to these trigger actions.
+Three agents are compared: (a) the original Trojan agent (BackdooRL), (b) \textit{Wang et al.}, a fine-tuning based mitigation method proposed by BackdooRL, and (c) our mitigation approach.
+We use the same amount of samples to implement both the baseline and our approach.
+We find PolicyCleanse surpasses Wang \textit{et al.} in all games, and performs significantly better than the Trojan agent.
+For Run-To-Goal (Ants) and You-Shall-Not-Pass games, both our method and Wang \textit{et al.} significantly improve the Trojan agents' winning rate.